 Collagen decreases as part of the ageing process, which contributes largely to why the risk of poor joint health and chronic conditions such as arthritis rises with age.
 Collagen degeneration with age is most clearly pronounced and visible in the skin: wrinkles and sagging are the outward visual markers degeneration.
 Under the surface, other non-visible forms of collagen loss include the weakening of the bones, muscles, joints and connective tissue.

 Clinical studies on the correlation between collagen supplementation and chronic joint disorders such as arthritis yielded similar results to those studying athletes.
 In 2006 a study utilising hydrolysed type-II collagen supplements and a placebo product, concluded that ingestion of the supplement was effectively processed by the body, effectively manifesting itself in cartilage.
 As such the findings indicated an improvement in patients effected by chronic joint disorders such as osteoarthritis.

-There is strong clinical evidence that collagen intake can positively benefit joint health, as well as providing symptomatic relief and aiding recovery.
+There is strong clinical evidence that collagen benefits joint health, as well as providing symptomatic relief and aiding recovery.
 Athletes in particular may consider collagen supplementation as a protective measure, or to potentially reduce recovery time from ongoing joint discomfort or sports injury.

 Nutritional Sources of Collagen

 Gelatine is the most abundant source of collagen in the diet, as it is formed via hydrolysis of animal connective tissue, skin and bones.
 Chicken or mammal bone broth, for example, is an excellent way to incrementally boost collagen intake in the daily diet, and is particularly good for general mobility ailments and arthritis due to its high content of vital bone-supporting minerals such as calcium, magnesium, sulphur, phosphorus and silicon.